 “In terms of structure, it can be very helpful to include headings and sub-headings, beyond those already in the plan, if they allow the target audience [and the marker of course] to easily navigate their way through your answer.

 This also suggests a professional and organised approach to dealing with the complex array of business problems contained in the exam, which will undoubtedly impress the marker”

-Overwriting or poor structure will ultimately only lose you professional marks as it shows your answer isn’t relevant or considered.
+Overwriting or poor structure will ultimately only lose your professional marks as it shows your answer isn’t relevant or considered.
 And, we’ve said before, imagine what your examiner is thinking.
-They form a first impression of you early on – they probably know from your first question if you’ve likely passed or failed, just from how you express yourself.
+They form the first impression of you early on – they probably know from your first question if you’ve likely passed or failed, just from how you express yourself.

 That’s not to say they’ll mark you harshly – examiners are always fair – but you do set-up an impression as a great, or not-so-great, student.
 And you want the examiner in your corner from the moment they pick up your script.